-We recently succeeded in our first step towards carbon neutrality, gaining Level 1 of the internationally recognised Airport Carbon Accreditation programme.
+Palmerston North Airport has gained Level 2 of the internationally recognised Airport Carbon Accreditation programme.

-The programme independently assesses and recognises the efforts of airports to manage and reduce carbon emissions through 4 levels of certification – Mapping, Reduction, Optimisation and Neutrality.
+The programme independently assesses and recognises the efforts of airports to manage and reduce carbon emissions through 6 levels of certification – Mapping, Reduction, Optimisation, Neutrality, Transformation and Transition.

 About Airport Carbon Accreditation

 ACI launched the Airport Carbon Accreditation in 2009 after member airports adopted a landmark resolution on Climate Change to reduce carbon emissions from their operations with the ultimate goal of becoming carbon neutral.

 Airport Carbon Accreditation is an independent, voluntary programme administered by WSP, an international consultancy appointed by ACI EUROPE to enforce the accreditation criteria for airports on an annual basis.